awsravi/-Why-do-we-need-OOP/README.md

 # -Why-do-we-need-OOP
- Why do we need OOP?
+ Why do we need OOPs in JAVA?